amcsi/keycloak-setup/README.md

 1. See that you are redirected to the keycloak login page.
 Login with your test user (username: "test", password: "pass").
 1. See that you are in the `/secured` path and you see your user's details.
 Congrats!

+You can refresh the page, and you'll still be logged in.
+No state is persisted on your webapp; instead, on each page load you get redirected to the auth server, then redirected back right away with your token.